wrgeorge1983/Pystol/README.md

 ------
 A fellow on reddit (/u/jdub01010101) alerted me to the fact that there was no license file, so I added one.
 In the event you wish to do something with this that isn't permitted under this license (LGPL2.1), or have any argument at all as to why I should use some other license, let me know.
 I will probably agree, but I'm done thinking about it for right now.

 There is no disclaimer on each source file.
-I will probably add one, but until then I'll be relying on internet fairies to stop you from hurting yourself with this code.
+I will probably add one, but until then I'll be relying on Internet fairies and Reddit Karma to stop you from hurting yourself with this code.

 INSTALLING AND RUNNING
 -----